Lamentations of the Gingerbread Princess (2013)

 Lamentations of the Gingerbread Princess by the awesomely named Zzarchov Kowolski is a short, 18-page location based adventure for character levels 1-4 set in a horrific variation of the Land of Milk and Honey.
 It is really fucked up and weird but kind of interesting.

 The premise is as follows.
-King Connoley IV exiled all the halflings (I guess you could replace them with some sort of European 17th century minority if you don’t use humanoids) from his lands but belatedly realised they brought in a considerable amount of income.
+King Connoley IV exiled all the halflings (I guess you could replace them with some sort of European 17th century minority if you don’t use humanoids) from his lands but belatedly realized they brought in a considerable amount of income.
 Now, with his economy in the shitter and his own inbred serfs unable to run the apple orchards properly, The King offers a reward if the players can find the halflings.

 The adventure begins with poor layout decisions, the random encounters in the forest are statted out in the back of the book for no reason.
 The maps are drawn and have no scale to them, but the distances that one needs to travel are provided in the introduction so this is no great loss.